kylepratuch/Shoe_Store/README.md

 ```

 If you would like to run the included tests, copy to shoes_test using phpmyadmin.
-Be sure are using the correct server address in app/app.php, tests/StoreTest.php, and tests/BrandTest.php!
+Be sure you are using the correct server address in app/app.php, tests/StoreTest.php, and tests/BrandTest.php!

- 4. Start your server in the '/web' folder: to use PHP's built-in server, run command ```php -S localhost:8000```.
+ * Start your server in the '/web' folder: to use PHP's built-in server, run command ```php -S localhost:8000```.
- 5. View the app: in your browser, navigate to the home page at the root address.
+ * View the app: in your browser, navigate to the home page at the root address.
 If running a server as described above, go to 'http://localhost:8000'.

 ## Technologies Used